Reactive-Extensions/RxJS/doc/api/core/operators/catchproto.md

 ### `Rx.Observable.prototype.catch(second | handler)`
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/dist/rx.js#L3107-L3112 "View in source")

 Continues an observable sequence that is terminated by an exception with the next observable sequence.
-There is an alias for this method `catchException` for browsers <IE9

 #### Arguments

+Using another Observable:
-1. `second` *(`Observable`)*: A second observable sequence used to produce results when an error occurred in the first sequence.
+- `second` *(`Observable`)*: A second observable sequence used to produce results when an error occurred in the first sequence.

+Using a handler:
-1. `handler` *(`Function`)*: Exception handler function that returns an observable sequence given the error that occurred in the first sequence
+- `handler` *(`Function`)*: Exception handler function that returns an observable sequence given the error that occurred in the first sequence

 #### Returns
 *(`Observable`)*: An observable sequence containing the first sequence's elements, followed by the elements of the handler sequence in case an exception occurred.